juliesymons/juliesymons/GettingStarted.md

 Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file.
 For a video camera, the sensor feeds one frame (or batch of frames) as a *tensor field* at each step of the *compute graph* for computation.
 Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

-The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.
+The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using
+Scala iterators and functions.
 Find it here: [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala).

+Here's the constructor of a new sensor:
 `val date = new Sensor(Shape(3), getTime)`

-The `Sensor` constructor take a a parameterless function, which returns an `Option[Iterator[Float]]`.
-In this example, it is the `getTime` function.
+The `Sensor` constructor take a parameterless function, which returns an `Option[Iterator[Float]]`.
+In this example, the function is `getTime`.

-`Sensor` parameters:
+`Sensor` constructor parameters are:
 * `fieldShape`
 * `nextValue`  - optional iterator, next field in row-major order, can return `None`.
 * `resetHook` - reset to initial value, this can be empty.